AusClimateService/qq-workflows/qdc-cmip6/README.md

 - [Version 0.0](specs_qdc-cmip6_v0.md): Test data for the Ag2050 project.
 - [Version 1.0](specs_qdc-cmip6_v1.md): All CMIP6 GCMs selected for downscaling by the Australian Climate Service.

+Future versions will consider:
-- Version 1.1 (still to come): Add a broader selection of CMIP6 GCMs.
+- Adding a broader selection of CMIP6 global climate models
-- Version 1.2 (still to come): Add CORDEX-Australisia downscaled data (see details [here](https://opus.nci.org.au/display/CMIP/CMIP6-CORDEX+datasets)).
+- Adding CORDEX-Australisia model data (see details [here](https://opus.nci.org.au/display/CMIP/CMIP6-CORDEX+datasets)).
-- Version 2.0 (still to come): Replacement of BARRA-R2 (~12km resolution) with BARRA-C2 (~4.4km)
+- Replacement of BARRA-R2 (~12km resolution) with BARRA-C2 (~4.4km)
+- Replacement of AGCDv1 with AGCDv2

-Additional variables and timescales may also be added along the way as identified by users (see https://github.com/AusClimateService/qq-workflows/issues/3 for suggested additions).
+- Additional variables and timescales as requested by users (see https://github.com/AusClimateService/qq-workflows/issues/3 for suggested additions).